 Start first with a summary statement and then use the subheadings in the content.
 The description should be a high-level overview of what the user might expect to find in the content.
 If the page is structured logically, you should be able to craft a good SEO description based on a summary of each of the subheads using key phrases found in the content.
 You may have to reword your findings so it flows into a logical series of statements that give a clear understanding of what the content is about, but use the text in the content as your inspiration.

 What do I use for SEO Keywords?

 Start by asking yourself, "What are the terms that a person searching for this content might use to find it?"
-Once you have exhausted the possibilities answering that question, look for Proper Names of people, places, institutions that are mentioned with significance in the content.
+The best keywords might be words used in your headings, subheadings and their synonyms.
+Once you have exhausted the possibilities answering what terms a person may look for, look for Proper Names of people, places, institutions that are mentioned with significance in the content.
 Save what you come up with then re-read the content to see if any other search terms become apparent.